Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 ✓ Many water sports activities are available, from paddleboarding to kayaking, jet skiing, and surfing

-✓ Cancun is an All-inclusive hotels destination and you will find some of the best all-inclusive in Mexico (after Cabo)
+✓ Cancun is an all-inclusive hotels destination, and you will find some of the best all-inclusive in Mexico (after Cabo)

 ✓ You can admire amazing sunsets over the Lagoon Nichupte